caktus/django-scribbler/docs/quick-start.rst

 these permissions through the users section of the Django admin.
 Superusers have all of these permissions by default.

+Similarly, to edit fields from models on the front-end, users must have "change" permission for the models being edited.
+Again these permissions can be configured through the users section of the Django admin.

 Include Static Resources
 ------------------------------------